KMathisGit/simple-ecomm-card-shop/README.md

 # Pokémon Card E-Commerce Store

 A modern, full-stack e-commerce web application for Pokémon cards.
-Built with Next.js 15, TypeScript, GraphQL, and PostgreSQL.
+Built with Next.js 16, TypeScript, GraphQL, and PostgreSQL.

+**Note**: This is a demonstration project.
+The checkout process is mocked and does not include real payment processing.

 ## 🎯 Project Purpose